1 / 6

 This resource is aligned to HS-LS3-3: Apply concepts of statistics and probability to explain the variation and distribution of expressed traits in a population.
 It also supports foundational understanding of chromosomal inheritance.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 Deploy this packet as a comprehensive review activity after direct instruction on non-Mendelian genetics.
-It works exceptionally well as a multi-day homework assignment or a collaborative in-class lab alternative.
-As a formative assessment tip, monitor students while they complete the blood type paternity questions; this section quickly reveals whether they truly grasp how multiple alleles interact, allowing you to correct misconceptions about dominant and recessive allele expression on the spot.
+It works well as a multi-day homework assignment or a collaborative in-class lab alternative.
+As a formative assessment tip, monitor students while they complete the blood type paternity questions; this section reveals whether they grasp how multiple alleles interact.
 Expect students to spend 45 to 60 minutes completing the entire packet.

 This worksheet is designed for high school biology students in grades 9 and 10.
 It is easily differentiated by assigning specific sections based on student readiness.
 It pairs perfectly with visual anchor charts demonstrating Punnett square setups or interactive digital genetics simulations.